Roland J. Barnick

 Roland John Barnick (January 9, 1917 – January 28, 1996) was an American military pilot and general.
 He served in World War II and the Korean War.

 Barnick's last post was commander of the 438th Military Airlift Wing, with headquarters at McGuire Air Force Base, N.J.
 The wing was the major Military Airlift Command operational unit on the East Coast, and was responsible for meeting airlift requirements in the Eastern United States, the Atlantic area and to the West Coast for shipment to Southeast Asia.

 Early life and education

 Barnick was born in 1917 in Max, North Dakota.
-His parents were John and Stacy (Kankovsky) Barnick, both Russian immigrants.
+His parents were John and Stacy (Kankovsky) Barnick, both Ukrainian immigrants.
 In 1934, he graduated from Max High School and entered North Dakota State College.
 There he received a Bachelor of Science degree in mathematics and chemistry in June 1938.

 Upon graduation from college, he joined the United States Army Air Corps as an aviation cadet.
 He was awarded pilot's wings and commissioned a second lieutenant in 1939 at Kelly Field, Texas.